Payment of benefits and tax credits

 If you are being paid by direct payment and there is a mistake or delay because the bank, building society or post office have made an error or been inefficient, you should ask them to put it right.
 If the problem is still not resolved you should make a complaint.
 If the error or poor service is because of a problem at the Department for Work and Pensions, the local authority or HM Revenue and Customs (HMRC), complain to the office responsible for making the payment.
 If the error or inefficiency means you suffer financial loss, you may be able to get compensation.

 For more information about complaining to the Department of Work and Pensions, the local authority or HMRC, see Problems with benefits and tax credits.

 For more information about organisations which help with complaints about banks and building societies, see Buying services – your rights.

 If you are being paid by cheque, and you do not receive it, or it is lost, stolen, or destroyed, you should get in touch with the office which paid it as soon as possible.
 You should also get in touch with the police to report the loss or theft.

 If you have problems with your cheque, you can also consult an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-It's against the law for you to be treated unfairly because of your race, sex, disability, sexual orientation, or religion when benefits or tax credits are paid to you.
+It's against the law for you to be treated unfairly because of age, disability, gender reassignment, pregnancy or childbirth, race, religion, sex or sexual orientation when benefits or tax credits are paid to you.
 Also, the Department for Work and Pensions, HM Revenue and Customs and most local authorities have policies which say they will not discriminate against you because of other things, for example, if you have caring responsibilities.
 If you feel that you've been discriminated against when you are paid benefits or tax credits, you can make a complaint about this.For more about discrimination, see our Discrimination pages.